 Continuous intraperitoneal insulin delivery

-Intraperitoneal insulin delivery may confer some advantages due to the more favourable pharmacokinetic profile compared to subcutaneous insulin, with faster absorption rate and restoration of physiological portal-peripheral gradient20.
-This led to the development of intraperitoneal insulin infusion (IPI) devices which began in the 1970s.
+Continuous intraperitoneal insulin infusion (CIPII) may confer some advantages due to the more favourable pharmacokinetic profile compared to subcutaneous insulin delivery, with faster absorption rate and restoration of physiological portal-peripheral gradient20.
+This led to the development of implantable insulin pumps which began in the 1970s.
+Implantable pumps were initially manufactured by several companies such as Infusaid Inc. (Norwood, MA, USA), MiniMed Inc (Sylmar, CA, USA) and Siemens-Elema (Solna, Sweden).
+MiniMed Inc. has since merged with Medtronic, and the Minimed 2007 remains the only commercially implantable pump available at present.
+It is approved for clinical use in Europe, however, it is limited to Medtronic-certified centres in Netherlands, Belgium, Sweden and France.